 Medical care is often focused on preventing another stroke and most often utilizes anti-coagulant therapy with warfarin (Coumadin) or anti-platelet therapy with aspirin, ticlopidine (Ticlid) , or clopidogrel (Plavix).

-These drugs are designed to prevent blood clots from forming and lodging in the brain, which could produce another stroke.
-These drugs are not, of course, used in cases where the stroke was caused by a hemorrhage.
+These drugs are designed to prevent blood clots from forming and lodging in the

 Anti-Coagulant Medication Warfarin (Coumadin): Precautions And Tips For Safe Use